rbuache/Smart-Calculator/README.md

 ## Fork Information

-This repo has been forked by Xxxx Yyyy and Wwww Zzzz.
+This repo has been forked by Buache Raphael and Frohlich Magali.